ric2b/Vivaldi-browser/chromium/docs/android_studio.md

 * Use "Import Project", and select the directory containing the generated project, by default `out/Debug/gradle`.

+If you're asked to use Studio's Android SDK:

+* No. (Always use project's own SDK)

+If you're asked to use Studio's Gradle wrapper:

+* Yes.

 You need to re-run `generate_gradle.py` whenever `BUILD.gn` files change.

 * After regenerating, Android Studio should prompt you to "Sync".
 If it